Ahmed-Bakr611/VC-ITI-/README.md

 ## 📝 Description

-This task demonstrates the use of Git and GitHub for version control, including:
+### This task demonstrates the use of Git and GitHub for version control, including:

--Create a new project on your local machine,
+- Create a new project on your local machine,
--then push it your remote repo.
+- then push it your remote repo.
--Create two branches (dev & test) then create one file on each branch, and push this branches to the remote repo.
+- Create two branches (dev & test) then create one file on each branch, and push this branches to the remote repo.
--Merge this changes on Main branch locally and then push it to your remote main branch.
+- Merge this changes on Main branch locally and then push it to your remote main branch.
--Create an annotated tag with tagname (v1.7)
+- Create an annotated tag with tagname (v1.7)
--Push it to the remote repository
+- Push it to the remote repository
--send invitaion to my instructor
+- send invitaion to my instructor

 ---